top of page

 About

 We pledge transparency in all TAIMID Ireland does, establishing goals with processes that prioritize every Irish person’s welfare.
-Our vision reimagines government as a business, run by qualified, experienced leaders who minimize costs while maximizing results.
-Past governments’ missteps—triggering the housing crisis, soaring living expenses, the 2008 banking meltdown, immigration strain, and declining beef and dairy exports—prove change is overdue.
-TAIMID will break from these patterns with a fresh, effective approach.
+Our vision reimagines government as a business, run by experienced leaders who minimize costs while maximizing results for the People of Ireland.

-We reject the flawed party system, where the “Party Whip” enforces a dictatorial grip, silencing dissent and controlling votes and media narratives.
-Instead, TAIMID unites as a coalition of Independents, registered with the Government, ensuring our representatives act freely in constituents’ interests.
+TAIMID unites as a coalition of Independents rather than party whipping ensuring our representatives act freely in constituents’ interests.
 Every member will maintain a public portfolio, showcasing their qualifications and experience.
-As taxpayers, you deserve to know who you’re entrusting with Ireland’s most vital roles.

 Drawing from the Irish Proclamation of Independence,